VioletDoodlez/cart315-2025/Process/README.md

 ![playersheet](../Images/playersheetfinal.png)

 I made each animation 2 frames mainly to save time.
-I created the animations thanks to [these][two] videos and now I need to attach them to what the player does.
+I created the animations thanks to [these](https://www.youtube.com/watch?v=Sg_w8hIbp4Y)[two](https://www.youtube.com/watch?v=hkaysu1Z-N8&t=30s) videos and now I need to attach them to what the player does.

 I also made a tile palette for the platforms and floor, but it’s a bit difficult to figure out collision with them.
 I noticed that the tilemap collider makes the player move slower.
 I’ll try to add the tiles a bit later, until I can figure out how to make the collision work well.